MJones180/pytorch_model_in_c/README.md

 For this code, it is required that the model only takes one input array and one output array.
 The names and sizes of these arrays can be found in the `constants.h` file.

+**Note**: The models are expected to have both input and output normalization.
+The models that have the normalization where the wavefront pixels sum to one are not yet supported.

 ### Normalization

 For the normalization data, there should be a single value for all inputs and each output should have its own value.